DevHoot/gatsby-casper/src/content/build-a-react-graphql-app-with-apollo-client-powered-by-hasura-engine.md

 export default createHistory();
 ```

-We are using the `history` module which is a JavaScript library that lets you easily manage session history anywhere JavaScript runs. `history` abstracts away the differences in various environments and provides a minimal API that lets you manage the history stack, navigate, confirm navigation, and persist state between sessions. :dizzy_face:
+We are using the `history` module which is a JavaScript library that lets you easily manage session history anywhere JavaScript runs. `history` abstracts away the differences in various environments and provides a minimal API that lets you manage the history stack, navigate, confirm navigation, and persist state between sessions.

 But in order to do that we need to install it in our project: